 If you do have a dehydrator, you probably know what you’re doing already.
 However, here is a quick guide to drying Jalapenos in your dehydrator.

 - Arrange peppers on the drying rack

-- Dehydrate for 12-24 hours or until completely dried and brittle
+- Dehydrate for 12-24 hours or until brittle

 Tip: Don’t add any ingredients (like salt) while pulsing.
 You can mix in other ingredients after the peppers have been powdered.

 For the most part, the peppers will have a great flavor on their own.
 However, you can mix in other spices or herbs to make a custom blend.

 Pepper blends can be used for dry rubs on grilled meats and fish, or as a flavor-booster for soups and stir fry.
 You can also try using a pepper powder blend to make a spicy aioli.

 With your ground jalapeno powder complete, all that is left is to store it in an air-tight container.
 You can buy glass spice containers for cheap on Amazon here.
 You can also use a glass jar like a mason jar, or a leftover spice container.

 If reusing glass containers, boil them ahead of time to disinfect and ensure maximum storage life for your jalapeno powder.

 Now that you have delicious, spicy, powdered jalapeno, it’s time to use it!
 Here are a few ideas on how to use jalapeno powder in cooking.